Manikranth/Notes/Terraform/Notes.md

-### 3rde pary Providers:
+### 3rde party Providers:
 ---------------------
-- terraform init cannot automatically download providers that are not distributed by HashiCorp
+- terraform init cannot automatically download providers that HashiCorp does not distribute
 - It can happen that the official provider does not support specific functionality.
 - Some organizations might have their proprietary platform for which they want to use Terraform.

 **How to download the 3rde pary Providers:**

-- Third-party providers must be manually installed, since terraform init cannot automatically download them.
+- Third-party providers must be manually installed since terraform init cannot automatically download them.
 - Install third-party providers by placing their plugin executables in the user plugins directory.